 Maroon Bells is one of the hidden gems in Colorado that even some locals have never heard of or seen and you’ll find this hidden gem in Aspen within Colorado’s White River National Forest State Park.

-The area is beautiful to hike around and great for camping but the climbing is very dangerous.
+The area is beautiful, with lots of hiking trails, and is great for camping.
+Keep in mind, that climbing is very dangerous.
 The mountains are made from layers of red mudstone making them very unstable and many climbers have died due to this.

 In the small town of Manitou Springs, Colorado is where you’ll find probably one of the most demanding hidden gems in Colorado, Manitou Incline.
 The Manitou Incline is a hiking trail that follows old cable car tracks and it’s pretty much vertical for a straight mile, so it’s going to push your fitness levels, but the rewards at the top are worth it.